With some of the most stunning scenery in the UK the Snowdonia National Park is a superb place for walkers.

 |Llynnau Mymbyr||2 miles (3 km)||Enjoy a short walk along this picturesque lake in the Dyffryn Mymbyr valley area of the Snowdonia National Park. |

 The walk starts from the car park at Capel Curig and follows a track to the lake.
 There are footpaths on either side of the lake with the ones on the southern side passing the woodland of Coed Bryn-Engan.
 There are lovely views across the water to the surrounding mountains.
-It is a particularly good spot to get a photo of Snowdon across the water.
+It is a particularly good spot to get a photo of the Snowdon Horseshoe across the water.
 View Full Details>>

-|Lon Eifion||11 miles (18 km)||This splendid cycling and walking trail runs along a disused railway path from Caernarfon to Bryncir on the edge of the Snowdonia National Park.
+|Lon Eifion||11 miles (18 km)||This splendid cycling and walking trail runs along a disused railway path from Caernarfon to Bryncir on the edge of the Snowdonia.
 It's a good surfaced traffic free path making it ideal for a safe family cycle or a leisurely walk.
-There are lovely views of the surrounding Welsh Countryside and mountains such as Yr Eifl (or the Rivals) and Snowdon.
-The route runs alongside the Welsh Highland Railway so you should also see some wonderful steam trains as you go.|
+There are lovely views of the surrounding Welsh Countryside and mountains such as Yr Eifl (or the Rivals) and Snowdon.|

 The route starts at Caernarfon at the impressive Caernarfon Castle, and heads south through the town, crossing the River Seiont on the way.
 You continue to Llanwnda and Groeslon where you pass the lovely Glynllifon Country Park.
 It's well worth taking a short detour from the path and visiting the park with its woodland, gardens, parkland and river.
 There is also a cafe, a maze and exhibits such as steam power pistons restored by Fred Dibnah.

 The route continues through Penygroes before the final stretch takes you to the finish point at the little village of Bryncir.
 View Full Details>>

 |Mawddach Trail||9 miles (14 km)||This splendid cycling and walking trail takes you along the old Ruabon to Barmouth railway line on excellent paths.
 The route runs for about 9 miles from the coastal town of Barmouth to Dolgellau, through the Snowdonia National Park.
 You start by crossing the Barmouth Bridge over the lovely River Mawddach estuary on the coast of Cardigan Bay.
 The route then runs right alongside the estuary to Penmaenpool Bridge where you can stop for some riverside refreshments.
 The final stretch continues along the river to the historic town of Dolgellau.
 It's a beautiful trail with lots of bird watching opportunities around the estuary.
-The nearby Cadair Idris also makes for a wonderful backdrop for the whole of the route.
+The nearby Cadair Idris makes for a wonderful backdrop for the whole of the route.
 It's also a very flat trail so it's perfect for people of all abilities.|

 |Moel Hebog||2 miles (3 km)||This challenging walk climbs Moel Hebog from Beddgelert in the Snowdonia National Park.
 There's great views of the Welsh coastline and several peaks including Snowdon, Moel Siabod and the Nantlle Ridge.
 Please note that while this is a great walk the path is not always well defined and there is a degree of scrambling involved.|